ClaudioKamoda/Pong-Game/README_English.md

 * zig____.ttf - font's file used to do the score
 * zig____ReadMe.txt - font's README

-### Acess the Pong_English folder an you'll find some files with english names/comments/variable names
+### Acess the Pong_English folder and you'll find some files with english names/comments/variable names

 * Pong.py - Main project file.
 It contains the main logic of the game.
 * classBall.py - Class that generates ball type objects and its methods.